Stories Built On

 The Author

-I fell in love with psychological thrillers chasing that rare book that could actually surprise me.
+I fell in love with fiction chasing that rare story that could actually surprise me.

-Most thrillers telegraph their twists.
-You see them coming three chapters out.
+Most books telegraph their twists.
+You see them coming chapters away.
 The author thinks they're being clever, but they're just being obvious.

 I wanted to write something different.
 Stories built on misdirection.
-The kind that reward careful readers while still blindsiding them when it counts.
+The kind that reward careful readers while still catching them off guard when it counts.

 Fiction has always been where we hide the things we're not allowed to say out loud.
 I use that.